matthewjh/Syringe/README.md

 ]);

 injector.get(TwoToken).then(two => {
-  expect(two).toBe(2);
+  console.log(two); // logs 2
 });
 ````

+To compile and run:
+`tsc test.ts typings/tsd.d.ts --module commonjs`
+`node test.js` => prints 2

 ## Type-safe?
 How so?

 In the example above, TypeScript knows that `injector.get(TwoToken)` returns a `Promise<number>`, because the type of the dependency represented by `TwoToken` is known to be `number`.

-Similarly, if you try to take a string and bind it to `oneValue`, TypeScript will error out.
+Similarly, if you try to take a string and bind it to `OneToken`, TypeScript will error out.
 This makes Syringe far more powerful than other TS/JS DI libraries, where calling `injector.get(someTokenOrId)` returns `any`, forcing you to cast an assume that the types will be correct at runtime.
 It also means that when binding classes or factories, if the parameters to the class constructor or factory change from that of the binding tokens in type or arity, or vice-versa, TypeScript gives an error.

 The same system of type-parametized tokens enables Syringe to correctly handle and type non-class dependencies e.g. interfaces where other frameworks cannot due to their dependency on TypeScript decorator metadata (which don't work for interfaces in particular) and/or class tokens (which, again, don't work with interfaces nor non-class types).